 Those provisions of the Public Contracting Code (Oregon Revised Statutes Chapters 279A, 279B, and 279C) applicable to Port of Portland public contracts and public improvement contracts are set forth in full herein.
-Provisions applicable only to state agencies have been excluded.
+Provisions applicable only to state agencies are generally excluded.
 Excluded sections, subsections, paragraphs, etc. are denoted by " ."
 Compilers' notes generally have been omitted.
-The Port of Portland's unique Contracting Rule implementing or otherwise related to a particular statute, if any, appears immediately after each such statute, in italic text and within a shaded text box.
-This format has been utilized to facilitate the integrated application of statutory requirements and rule requirements to Port of Portland contracting.
+The Port's unique Contracting Rule implementing or otherwise related to a particular statute, if any, appears immediately after each such statute, in italic text and within a shaded text box.
+This format has been utilized to facilitate the integrated application of statutory requirements and rule requirements to Port contracting.